Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `diameter_timeout_ms` - determines the number of milliseconds homestead will wait for a response from the HSS before failing a request.
 Defaults to 200.
 * `sprout_homestead_timeout_ms` - determines the timeout in milliseconds for which Sprout will wait for Homestead to respond to HTTP requests.
 Defaults to 550ms + twice the diameter timeout.
 * `max_peers` - determines the maximum number of Diameter peers to which the ralf or homestead processes on Dime can have open connections at the same time.
-* `num_http_threads` (ralf/memento) - determines the number of threads that will be used to process HTTP requests.
-For memento this defaults to the number of CPU cores on the system.
-For ralf it defaults to 50 times the number of CPU cores (memento and ralf use different threading models, hence the different defaults).
-Note that for homestead, this can only be set in /etc/clearwater/user_settings.
+* `num_http_threads` (sprout/homestead/ralf/memento) - determines the number of threads that will be used to process HTTP requests.
+For Homestead and Memento this defaults to the number of CPU cores on the system.
+For Sprout and Ralf it defaults to 50 times the number of CPU cores.
+This is because there are two different threading models, hence the different defaults.
+On Sprout and Homestead, this can be overriden using the more specific option detailed below.
 * `num_http_worker_threads` - determines the number of threads that will be used to process HTTP requests once they have been parsed.
 Only used by Memento.
+* `sprout_http_threads` - determines the number of HTTP threads that will be used to process HTTP requests on Sprout.
+Defaults to `num_http_threads`.
+* `homestead_http_threads` - determeines the number of HTTP threads that will be used to process HTTP requests on Homestead.
+Defaults to `num_http_threads`.
+* `num_worker_threads` - The default number of worker threads that should be started to do SIP/IMS processing on Sprout and Bono.
+Defaults to 50 times the number of CPU cores on the system.
+* `sprout_worker_threads` - The number of worker threeads Sprout will start.
+Defaults to `num_worker_threads`
 * `ralf_diameteridentity` - determines the Origin-Host that will be set on the Diameter messages ralf sends.
-Defaults to public_hostname (with some formatting changes if public_hostname is an IPv6 address).
+Defaults to `public_hostname` (with some formatting changes if public_hostname is an IPv6 address).
 * `hs_diameteridentity` - determines the Origin-Host that will be set on the Diameter messages homestead sends.
-Defaults to public_hostname (with some formatting changes if public_hostname is an IPv6 address).
+Defaults to `public_hostname` (with some formatting changes if public_hostname is an IPv6 address).
 * `max_call_list_length` - determines the maximum number of complete calls a subscriber can have in the call list store.
 This defaults to no limit.
 This is only relevant if the node includes a Memento AS.
 * `call_list_store_ttl` - determines how long each call list fragment should be kept in the call list store.
 This defaults to 604800 seconds (1 week).
 This is only relevant if the node includes a Memento AS.
 * `memento_disk_limit` - determines the maximum size that the call lists database may occupy.
 This defaults to 20% of disk space.
 This is only relevant if the node includes a Memento AS.
 Can be specified in Bytes, Kilobytes, Megabytes, Gigabytes, or a percentage of the available disk.
 For example: